archql/TetrisWin/README.md

 Graphics based on OpenGL lib.
 All rectangular screen resolutions supported.

-#### CONTROLS:
+### CONTROLS:
- - move left          -- <
+ - move left . . . . . . . . . . . . .  <
- - move right         -- >
+ - move right . . . . . . . . . . . . >
- - rotate clockwise   -- ^
+ - rotate clockwise . . . . . . .  ^
- - move anticlockwise -- v
+ - move anticlockwise . . . .  v
- - quit               -- ESC
+ - quit . . . . . .  . . . . . . . . . . . .
+ESC
- - hard drop          -- SPACE
+ - hard drop . . . . . . . . . . . . .
+SPACE
- - soft drop          -- SHIFT
+ - soft drop . . . . . . . . . . . . . .
+SHIFT
- - pause              -- P
+ - pause . . . . . . . . . . . . . . . . .
+P
- - restart            -- R
+ - restart  . . . . . . . . . . . . . . . .
+R
- - hold               -- H
+ - hold . . . . . . . . . . . . . . . . . .
+H
- - mute music	      -- M
+ - mute music . . . . . . . . . . .
+M
- - increase volume    -- ']'
+ - increase volume . . . . . . .  ']'
- - decrease volume    -- '\['
+ - decrease volume . . . . . . . '\['

-#### NICKNAME CONTROLS:
+### NICKNAME CONTROLS:
- to activate edit mode -- hold CTRL with all keys pressed
+ to activate edit mode &mdash; hold CTRL with all keys pressed
- - write			  -- A..Z
+ - write . . . . . . . . . . . .
+A..Z
- - move left          -- <
+ - move left . . . . . . . . <
- - move right         -- >
+ - move right  . . . . . .  >
- - rm symbol          -- BACKSPACE
+ - rm symbol  . . . . . . .
+BACKSPACE
- - accept changes     -- ENTER
+ - accept changes . . .
+ENTER

 #### NETWORK CONTROLS:
  Network connection works only in LAN mode.
  You can software that creates virtual LAN.
  To work with network app sends UDP packets to port 7000.
  It uses special prefixes for messages to differ them.
- For now there is 2 types of prefixes -- Client & Control.
+ For now there is 2 types of prefixes &mdash; Client & Control.
  I'm going to create tetris API with all information about network packets and their formats.

- Client has 5 states:
+**Client has 5 states**:
- - OFFLINE -- client isn't connected to network.
+ - OFFLINE &mdash; client isn't connected to network.
- - ON-LINE -- client is connected to network, but registration isn't completed.
+ - ON-LINE &mdash; client is connected to network, but registration isn't completed.
- - REGSTRD -- client is registered in network and now can send & recieve all nessesary messages
+ - REGSTRD &mdash; client is registered in network and now can send & recieve all nessesary messages
- - REJCTED -- client tried to connect to LAN, which already has client with same nickname connected.
+ - REJCTED &mdash; client tried to connect to LAN, which already has client with same nickname connected.
- - UUIDERR -- client tried to read UUID of your machine and its failed.
+ - UUIDERR &mdash; client tried to read UUID of your machine and its failed.
 Equals OFFLINE mode except you can not use online features.

  **Use *F3* key to make try to connect to LAN** (your current state is OFFLINE).
 If it's worked properly your state is ON-LINE.
  Next client sends register message and waits (cur 500 ms).
 If your next state is REGSTRD everything went good!
- If you got REJCTED message -- change you nickname & try to connect again (use **F3** key).
+ If you got REJCTED message &mdash; change you nickname & try to connect again (use **F3** key).
  LAN connection currently used for update leaderboard and synhro game start on same seed (use **F4** key to start.
 Game starts only if client has GAME OVER mode).
  Leaderboard isn't updated automatically.
 Use **R** key to do so.
  You can still get file updates if your state is REJCTED.